 Dynamic campaign dashboards that update in real time

-Customizable dashboards replace static reports with live views of campaign health, budget use, and timeline progress.
-Widgets consolidate data from multiple boards, visualizing metrics such as lead volume versus target or budget burn rate.
-Real-time updates eliminate manual status reporting, ensuring stakeholders access current data for decision-making.
+Customizable dashboards replace static reports with live views of campaign performance, budget usage, and timeline progress.
+Widgets consolidate information from multiple boards so teams can track metrics such as lead volume against targets or budget burn rate.

 Automated campaign approval workflows

-Automated workflows reduce bottlenecks by sending notifications when creative assets need review, updating statuses after approval, and escalating items pending too long.
-Workflows can match governance requirements for different campaign types.
+Approval processes often slow campaigns when they rely on emails and manual follow-ups.
+Automated workflows streamline these steps by sending notifications when creative assets need review, updating statuses after approval, and escalating items that remain pending too long.

 Portfolio management across multiple campaigns